Home » Why are contractors in the construction industry vulnerable to insolvencies?

 Labour as the new cost driver

-Decreases in new work output, particularly in private housing, have helped to lessen the impact of this shortfall, but labour has become the more significant cost driver for construction.
-This growth isn’t forecast to rise above 8.3% annual growth in 1Q2024.
+Decreases in new work output, particularly in private housing, have helped to lessen the impact of this shortfall, but labour has become the more significant cost driver for construction, with wages up by 4.0% in July 2024, according to ONS’s Average Weekly Earnings dataset.
+Although construction pay has been increasing, on average, by less than other sectors in recent months, there has been a determined effort by workers seeking inflation-matching rises.

 What does this mean for firms at risk of insolvency?
 Labour increases tend to squeeze profit margins – firms with salaried staff have the additional expense, regardless of whether they win work or make any profit, while firms who use contract labour will need to pay wages commensurate with inflation.